roryl/handlebars.lucee/README.md

 </cfscript>
 ```

-In the current implementation of Handlebars.lucee, you must provide the full path to the file, relative paths are not allowed
+In the current implementation of Handlebars.lucee, you must provide the full path to the file.

+The file extension of the handlebars template can be anything, but .hbs is the conventional extension.

 ###Lucee Custom Tag
 The Handlebars.cfc file shipped with this repository is also a Lucee custom tag.
 Drop Handlebars.cfc into a customtag path to use it.
 With this usage method, the template file is put into the tag body.
 The data for the output is passed via the context argument, and it can be a string, array or struct.